kubeshop/tracetest/docs/docs/concepts/environment-automation.md

 ### Variable Sets

-In the navigation panel on the left of the screen, click on **Variable Sets**:
+In the navigation panel on the left of the screen, click on **Variable Sets**.

 ![Variable Set Resource Definition](../img/test-runner-resource-definition.png)